nikodemus/foolang/README.md

 - Cleanups
   - [ ] 1 to: 10 creates a range.
-  - [ ] Azure pipeline for Windows and OS X as well.
+  - [x] Azure pipeline for Windows and OS X as well.
+  - [ ] Azure pipeline for pull requests should merge the branch onto master first
   - [ ] Fix empty array constructor.
   - [ ] Move methods from evaluator.rs into classes/class.rs.
 1h.
   - [ ] Move sub-object definitions from objects.rs into classes/class.rs.
 1h